apache/royale-docs/features/styling.md

 layout: docpage
 title: Styling
-description: Customizing the Look and Feel of you application
+description: Customizing the look and feel of your application
 permalink: /features/styling
 ---